Mt Murchisnon, West Coast

 - 30m 24 Steep and sustained.
 Up wall then through 4m roof via right leading horizontal flake.
 Up and left of hanging block (could not be budged), then right along ledge to belay.

 - 20m 22.
 Up overhanging corner with increasing difficulty (+ damp after rain on FA), then exit left along large diagonal.
 Belay at base of major corner.

 - 25m 20.
 Up steep corner and cracks, then left along easy diagonal to belay 5m under next hanging corner.

 - 40m 25 Extremely exposed and very difficult.
-Up wall (2m wet patch on FA) to small roof, then through this with difficulty tending left.
-(Small cams may allow aid though this crux 22 A2?).
+Up wall (2m wet patch on FA) to small roof, then through this with difficulty.
+(Small cams would allow aid though this crux 22 A2).
 Continue steeply to upper corner above quartzite band, to find the unlikely traverse across overhanging wall to right arête, and then up easily to large ledge.